|Blinking Lights and Electronic Appliances||| Print ||

 What Is a Blink?

 A blink can be either an instantaneous voltage sag or an interruption that lasts for a short period of time.
-A sag is a momentary decrease in voltage, while an interruption is a loss of voltage.
+A sag is a momentary decrease in electricity, while an interruption is a loss of electricity.
 Blinks usually last less than a second.
 Typically, they occur suddenly, and power is immediately restored to normal.

 Sags and interruptions of power can look the same to people.
 You may see your lights go off for a very short period of time due to either a sag or an interruption, and this is where the term "blink" originates.